eromatiya/lightdm-webkit2-theme-glorious/README.md

 ### Notes

-+ If you're on a desktop environment like KDE Plasma and GNOME3, you can set your profile picture in the settings.
-While if you're on a more minimal environment like window managers, you can install the program called `mugshot` and set your profile image there.
++ If you're on a desktop environment like KDE Plasma and GNOME3, you can set your profile picture and real name in the settings.
+While if you're on a more minimal environment like window managers, you can install and user the program called `mugshot`.
++ If your desktop environment or window manager logo is not in the sessions screen, feel free to submit a pull request!

 ### Credits